All SfN-Sponsored Socials will be held at Marriott Marquis San Diego Marina. These events are open to all registered annual meeting attendees.

 The Hippocampus Social continues a decades-long tradition as a well-attended staple social at SfN.
 It gathers the large community of hippocampus scientists under one roof to get to know one another.
 It also provides important professional development opportunities for younger neuroscientists to casually interact with the field's luminaries.
 The purpose of the social is to continue to unify the hippocampus community and to build new bridges across all its members through an evening of dinner, games, and prizes.

-Co-Chair: Georgia Hodes
+Co-Chairs: Georgia Hodes

 Guests: Margaret McCarthy, Derek Daniels, Tracy Bale, Larry Young, Russell Romeo, Cheryl Sisk, Colin Saldanha, Anne Murphy, Rita Valentino